aidanwllmsn/TENKI-Internship/README.md

    ```
 6. Add your [API key](https://platform.openai.com/account/api-keys) to the newly created `.env` file

+7. Set up a MongoDB database using MongoDB Atlas.

+8. Sign Up: Sign up for a MongoDB Atlas account at MongoDB Atlas.

+9. Create a Cluster: Follow the instructions to create a new cluster.

+10. Configure Network Access: Allow access to your cluster from your IP address or set it to allow access from anywhere.

+11. Create a Database User: Set up a database user with a username and password.

+12. Get Connection String: Retrieve your MongoDB connection string.
+It will look something like this: mongodb+srv://<username>:<password>@cluster0.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
+Add it to the .env file.

-7. Run the app
+13. Run the app

    ```bash
    $ npm run dev
    ```

 You should now be able to access the app at [http://localhost:3000](http://localhost:3000)!
-For the full context behind this example app, check out the [tutorial](https://platform.openai.com/docs/quickstart).